'Roma,' 'Cold War' among foreign-language Oscar nominees

 The awards-season success of the Netflix-produced "Roma," which stars best-actress nominee Yalitza Aparicio as the nanny to an affluent Mexico City family, is a sign of the blurring lines between Hollywood movies and international fare.

+"Human experience is one in the same, and it's so gratifying that a black and white film about life in Mexico is being celebrated around the world," Cuaron said in a statement.
+"We are living a great moment in cinema where diversity is embraced by audiences."

-So is another black-and-white period drama: "Cold War," Pawlikowsi's tale of romance between a singer and a musician across midcentury Europe.
+Another black-and-white period drama is also a contender: "Cold War," Pawlikowsi's tale of romance between a singer and a musician across midcentury Europe.

 The film, inspired by the director's parents, was also nominated for Oscars in cinematography and directing.